borgg-dev/tensorprox/README.md

 ---

-This repository is the **official codebase for Bittensor Subnet X (SNX) v0.1.0+.**.
+This repository is the **official codebase for Bittensor Subnet 234 (SN234) v0.1.0+.**.
 To learn more about the Bittensor project and the underlying mechanics, [read here.](https://docs.bittensor.com/).

 # Introduction